 Marketing is essential to a business’s success.
-How you decide to structure your marketing department will define how successful your business will be.
+How you decide to structure your marketing department will define how successful your digital marketing strategy will be.
 Choosing the best marketing department structure for your business will create a successful foundation for the rest of the company.

 There are several different marketing department structures that each have their own benefits and challenges.
 Let’s take a look at how marketing department structures have evolved over time, the six best marketing department structures from which you can choose, and how to choose the best marketing department structure for your needs.

-When television and radio came onto the scene, marketing departments had to equally promote print, television, and radio.
-This required new skillsets for each medium.
+When television, radio, and social media came onto the scene, marketing departments had to equally promote print, television, and radio.
+This required new skill-sets for different digital marketing channels.
+New positions, like social media managers, were created.
+Different marketing teams can focus on different marketing activities.

 The advent of digital marketing has forced yet another change in how companies structure their marketing teams.
 Today’s marketing efforts are moving away from specific mediums like newspapers and television, and they are moving toward marketing models that focus on customer relationships.